dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

     }
 ```

-As they are, the Blog and Post classes conveniently follow code first convention and required no tweaks to help EF work with them.
-But you can also use the annotations to provide more information to EF about the classes and the database that they map to.
+As they are, the Blog and Post classes conveniently follow code first convention and require no tweaks to enable EF compatability.
+However, you can also use the annotations to provide more information to EF about the classes and the database to which they map.

 ## Key

-Entity Framework relies on every entity having a key value that it uses for tracking entities.
-One of the conventions that code first depends on is how it implies which property is the key in each of the code first classes.
-That convention is to look for a property named “Id” or one that combines the class name and “Id”, such as “BlogId”.
-The property will map to a primary key column in the database.
+Entity Framework relies on every entity having a key value that is used for entity tracking.
+One convention of Code First is implicit key properties; Code First will look for a property named “Id”, or a combination of class name and “Id”, such as “BlogId”.
+This property will map to a primary key column in the database.

 The Blog and Post classes both follow this convention.
-But what if they didn’t?
-What if Blog used the name *PrimaryTrackingKey* instead or even *foo*?
+What if they didn’t?
+What if Blog used the name *PrimaryTrackingKey* instead, or even *foo*?
 If code first does not find a property that matches this convention it will throw an exception because of Entity Framework’s requirement that you must have a key property.
 You can use the key annotation to specify which property is to be used as the EntityKey.

 ``` csharp
     public class Blog